Over 500,000 pounds of canned beef recalled over high lead levels - NewsBreak

 (NEXSTAR) — Crider Foods is recalling over 500,000 pounds of canned beef with gravy products that may be contaminated with unsafe levels of lead.

 According to the U.S. Department of Agriculture’s Food Safety and Inspection Service , the approximately 525,717 pounds of the items were produced on Oct.
-22, 2020, and March 15, 2021, and shipped nationwide.High wind threat brings warnings, advisories to San Diego County
+22, 2020, and March 15, 2021, and shipped nationwide.Pharr woman dies in Kansas crash, 4 others had minor injuries

 The FSIS said the possible contamination, which was discovered during routine surveillance sampling, was the result of a spice mix used from an outside supplier.